Jiang15/Deep-Learning-Project-1/Project2/Readme.md

   - `Module.py`: condtains model for layers
   - `Sequential.py`: condtains Sequential function to connect different layers
 - `helpers.py`: contains helper functions for training and testing
+- `visualization.ipynb`: contains the result of all models with the different combination and the comparison of loss convergence among activation functions and optimizers.
 - `test.py`: run to train and test model with three hidden layers of 25 units using SGD as optimizer, MES loss as loss function and Relu, Tanh as activation function.